 6th graders: please bring one three-count package of plain yellow tennis balls (Only plain yellow.)

-7th graders: please bring one container of disinfectant wipes or one bottle of hand soap (without moisturizer), or both!
+7th graders: please bring one container of disinfectant wipes or one bottle of hand soap

-8th graders: please bring one bottle of hand sanitizer (70% alcohol content) or one box of facial tissue
+8th graders: please bring one bottle of hand sanitizer (70% alcohol content) or one box of tissue

 ***Donations of these items are greatly appreciated throughout the year.
 Thank you!***

-a Ti-84 graphing calculator (If you choose an equivalent, you must be familiar with that calculator’s manual.)
+(If you choose an equivalent, you must be familiar with that calculator’s manual.)

-a “geometry kit” consisting of a compass, ruler and small protractor
+Geometry classes only a “geometry kit” consisting of a compass, ruler and small protractor

 (Large protractors tend to make it difficult to measure angles in the textbooks.)